 Inventory, lb : 0

-Tongue of Fire shelling beans are available in the summer months stretching into early fall.
+Tongue of Fire Shelling beans are available in summer months sometimes stretching into early fall.

 Recipes that include Tongue of Fire Shelling Beans.
 One is easiest, three is harder.